tomjn/WordPress-The-Right-Way/en/routing/where_query_variables_come_from.md

-# What are Query Variables and Where do They Come From?
+# What Are Query Variables and Where Do They Come From?

 Query variables are what gets passed into the main `WP_Query` as arguments.
 For example: